majidAdibian77/NLP/README.md

 ## General info
-This project is a simple next-word-prediction in persian language.
+This project is a simple next-word-prediction in <b>persian language</b>.

 ## Steps
 * First of all, a file including a collection of Persian news is provided.
 This data is not so good and if you have a larger data, you can improve the results.